Introduction to WebGL

 Documentation for the WebGL API can be found here.

 It can be helpful to use a library such as μGL to make working with the WebGL API less tedious.
+Throughout this tutorial series, there will be examples that demonstrate how to do something with μGL after it is demonstrated with vanilla WebGL.
+The entrypoint to μGL is a Context, which is similar in function to a WebGL2RenderingContext.

 The next article is about shaders.